Sociolinguistic studies are a useful tool to measure and assess the state of a language in a society.

 Almost all the Friulian population understands Friulian even if they do not speak it: in the provinces of Gorizia and Pordenone, more than 83% of the population understands Friulian.
 In the province of Udine this percentage exceeds 96%.
 This means that, overall, more than 90% of the inhabitants of the three provinces considered declare that they understand Friulian.

-Here below you can see all the data of the survey.
+Here you can see the complete list of Municipalities considered friulianophones.